kentbrew/believe/README.md

-# believe
+# I Believe Survivors

-I Believe Survivors banner in vector graphics form
+Here's the banner we made (on vinyl, with love, Sharpies, and zero support from the Soros family) translated into vectors.
+Please feel free to use as needed.